Kayoshi-dev/Kayoshi-dev/README.md

 ### Hi there 👋

+- 👨‍💻 I'm a French student in programming school and project management.

+- 🇯🇵 I'd love to work in Japan

+- 🎵 Listening to ZUTOMAYO

+Please if you have any opportunities to work in Japan feel free to hit me on Twitter [(@fsm_dev)](https://twitter.com/fsm_dev)

 <!--
 **Kayoshi-dev/Kayoshi-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.